Orville E. Babcock: Report on Military Posts (1866)

 General Babcock confronted Mormon leader Brigham Young over polygamy in Utah.

 On April 17, 1866, Babcock was ordered by Commanding General Grant to inspect military posts in the West.
 Babcock traveled to Saint Louis and met General Sherman.
 The main goal for Babcock by Sherman was to meet and talk with Brigham Young, leader of the Mormons in Utah, and find out Young's view on polygamy.
 The sect of the Mormons, at this time, was viewed as a military threat to the United States.
 On May 2, Babcock left Saint Louis and traveled to Fort Leavenworth, arriving there on May 10.
 This was the first of a series of military posts Babcock visited in the West.
 Babcock arrived in Salt Lake City on June 19.
 In talking with Young, Babcock said Young believed the Morrill Act of 1863, banning polygamy, was unconstitutional.
 Young said, "the Mormons would never have had more than one wife had not God revealed it to them that it was his wish."
 Babcock said Young may not have been sincere.
-The last military post-Babcock visited was San Francisco, arriving there on August 15.
+The last military post that Babcock visited was San Francisco, arriving there on August 15.

 General Babcock's western traveling itinerary was extensive.
 Babcock traveled to the following places: Saint Louis, Fort Leavenworth, Fort Kearny, Fort McPherson, Fort Sedgwick, Camp Wardwell, Denver, Camp Collins, Big Laramie and North Platte, Fort Halleck.
 Fort Bridger, (Mormons) Salt Lake City, Utah, Camp Douglas, Fort Boise, Walla-Walla, Camp Lapwal, Dalles, Fort Vancouver, Puget Sound, San Juan, Port Townsend, Fort Steilacoom, and San Francisco.

 Secretary of War Edwin Stanton submitted Babcock's report to the House of Representatives on Jan 3, 1867.
 Schuyler Colfax was the Speaker of the House.